npechl/empdata/README.md

 # empdata

-This a 976-sample subset of the EMP (Earth Microbiome Project) dataset containing 150bp-length sequences.
+This is a 976-sample subset of the EMP (Earth Microbiome Project) dataset containing 150bp-length sequences.
 All samples were picked randomly and evenly across 17 habitats and then evenly across studies in each sample type.

 This package provides the following data tables.